hushh-labs/hushh.ai-website/src/app/login/APPLE_SETUP.md

-# Apple Sign-In Setup Guide for Hushh Website
+# Apple Sign-In and Wallet Setup Guide for Hushh Website

 This guide provides complete instructions for setting up Apple Sign-In with Supabase authentication in the Hushh website.